 In April 2013, the Draft Environmental Impact Statement (DEIS) was released for a 90-day review and comment period.
 A public hearing was held on May 21, 2013, at the Phoenix Convention Center, 100 N. Third St., Phoenix, AZ 85004.
 Representatives from ADOT, Federal Highway Administration (FHWA) and the technical team were on-hand to answer questions, and video and banners were available.
 In addition, an online public hearing site was created, which included the same materials presented at the physical public hearing location.

 The comment period for the DEIS closed on July 24, 2013.
 ADOT, FHWA, and the study team reviewed over 8,000 comments submitted by the public, stakeholders and agencies during that 90-day period.
 All comments, regardless of how they were submitted, were considered and addressed in the FEIS, which was released on Sept.
-26, 2014, for a 60-day review period that closes on Nov.
-25, 2014.
+26, 2014 for a 60-day review period.
+That review period has been extended to Dec.
+29, 2014.